remcostoeten/remco-tools/README.md

 ## remcostoeten.com

-My personal site which is a combination of all kinds of tools I built for experience or producitvity.
-Alsoshowcasing some portfolio stuff and overall making cool stuff which I enjoy.
+My personal website that is a ongoing WiP.
+A combination between various productivity tools I built, a portfolio showcase and a blog/snippets site.
+Nothing special, just some hobby coding.